NiklasJonsson/gfx/notes.md

 NOTE: There are still some artifacts for point lights so they are not done yet.

+## BUG: Changes in #included files in shaders are not recompiled during runtime

+Fixed by changing the shader loading.
+The framework added in (#shader-recompilation-and-failure-management) was changed to be path-based where we setup a set of paths that the compiler should search for includes and shaders in, if the shader path is not already absolute.

 ## Future work

 ### Sponza doesn't run